slamora/brackets-wiki/Brackets-CodeMirror-v4-Migration-Guide.md

 The existing single-selection APIs in Editor (`getSelection()`, `getCursorPos()`, `setSelection()`, and so on) are still available, but if a multiple selection is active, they only return information about the **primary** selection - that is, the last selection the user added to the current multiple selection.
 To access the current multiple selection, use `getSelections()`, which returns an array of selection objects, each of which contains these fields:

-* `start`: a {line, ch} object for the beginning of the selected range
+* `start`: a `{line, ch}` object for the beginning of the selected range
-* `end`: a {line, ch} object for the end of the selected range - will be equal to `start` if it's a cursor
+* `end`: a `{line, ch}` object for the end of the selected range - will be equal to `start` if it's a cursor
-* `reversed`: a boolean; true if the head of the range is `start`, false if the head is `end`.
-(The "head" is the end of the range that would move if the user extends the range via the keyboard or mouse.)
+* `reversed`: true if the head of the range is `start`, false if the head is `end`.
+(The "head" is the end of the range that would move if the user extends the range via the keyboard or mouse.
+Most edit operations probably won't care too much about this.)
 * `primary`: whether this is the primary selection; exactly one selection will have this set to `true`.

 The selections are guaranteed to be sorted in document order and to be non-overlapping.